-Some seeds need light to germinate, and lettuce is among them.
-When sowing the seed, try your best not to cover them with soil.
+Some seeds need light to germinate, and lettuce is one of them.
+When sowing the seeds, try your best not to cover them with soil.
 If you must, it should be a thin layer of light soil or vermiculite.
 Again, blocking the light from the seed will keep it dormant and won’t germinate.

 If starting seeds indoors, provide a good light source like a South-facing window sill or grow light.